 During the past 10 years Three Rivers has undertaken numerous studies to gain an in-depth understanding of supply and demand for both single-family and market rate housing based on driving factors such as employer expansion, talent attraction, shifts in population, downtown revitalization initiatives, and more.

-These studies have been used by developers to make decisions about investments in both new construction and conversion of upper stories of historic buildings for development of no less than 600 market rate rental units in communities such as the City of Corning, City of Elmira and Town of Erwin during the past five years.
+These studies have been used by developers to make decisions about investments in both new construction and conversion of upper stories of historic buildings for development of several hundred market rate rental units in communities such as the City of Corning, City of Elmira and Town of Erwin.

 Economic Development Strategies for I86 Corridor Interchanges